 In a recent survey for museums, it said that a person spends on average 28 seconds looking at a piece of art.
 This exhibition offers the visitor an opportunity to have a little more time with an artwork, to understand how the relationship to it can grow or change, in the comfort of their own home.

-PICK UP - 2 and 16 July, 7 - 9pm - Pick up the framed artwork from the artist at the Gallery.
+Pick up the framed artwork from the artist at the Gallery.
 The artwork is a choice of a vessel on velvet, in a 25cm x 25cm white box frame and can be hung or sit on a shelf.
 This is a chance to spend more time with the artwork in your own home.

 DROP OFF - 20 September, 12 - 4pm - Drop off to the artist in the Gallery.